3t8U/project5/README.md

 * _The application creates a function to collect user age and calculate user's age in Mercury, Venus, Mars & Jupiter age_

   * _Example Input: User enters 40 years_
-  * _Example Output: "You are 166 Mercurial years, 65 Venutian years, 21 mars years & 3 Jupiterian years old._
+  * _Example Output: "You are 166 Mercurial years, 65 Venutian years, 21 Martian years & 3 Jupiterian years old._

 * _The application creates another function that takes user inputted age and compares it against the set expected age of user's gender in earth years (Male = 75 years & Female = 85 years)_